 Obtaining a Helena Regional Airport identification badge and gate card is a two-step process:

-STEP 1 - Contact the Airport Public Safety Department to complete an application form, parts of which are provided to TSA.
+STEP 1 – Contact the Airport Administration Office to complete an application form and finger prints if applicable.
 TSA performs a Security Threat Assessment to determine if you are eligible to receive an Airport identification badge.
-You are required to show appropriate identification media to the Public Safety Officer - a list of acceptable documents is available by clicking on
+You are required to show appropriate identification media to the Badging Officer — click here for a list of acceptable documents

-Once the application has been submitted, it typically takes 2-4 days to receive clearance from TSA.
+Once the application has been submitted, it takes 2-14 days to receive clearance from TSA.

-STEP 2 - The Airport Public Safety Department will contact you when the results have been returned and will schedule an appointment for issuing your ID badge.
-You will be required to view a 20-minute training video describing your ID-badge responsibilities and procedures for entering/using the Airport.
-A photo ID will be produced and issued to you, along with a gate card to allow you access to the Airport.
+STEP 2 – You will be notified when the results have been returned and you can come in to have your ID badge issued.
+You will be required to view a PowerPoint presentation describing your ID-badge responsibilities and procedures for entering/using the Airport.
+A photo ID/access card will be produced and issued to you.
 Fees for these services are as follows: